 Doctors and nurses at Honokaa’s Hale Hoola Hamakua helped deliver a bouncing baby girl last week — a first for the small rural facility in its current configuration.

 Subscribe to Local News RSS feed

-Hawaii Island police are searching for 16-year-old Kailua-Kona girl who was reported missing.
+Hawaii Island police are searching for a 19-year-old Ka‘u man who was reported missing.

 Seven months before she swayed gracefully through the steps of “Kawaipunahele” at the Hawaii Kupuna Hula Festival, Kepi Davis could not move her body.

 When the Kona Crime Prevention Committee deemed it time to honor West Hawaii Vice Officer Kalae Lee for a major methamphetamine bust in North Kohala, Lee was quick to pass the credit on.

 Four West Hawaii prosecutors made the list of six finalists to replace retired District Court Judge Joseph P. Florendo.